-The ship's soaring atrium is Carnival's largest, and anyone who comes onto the ship for the first time will be impressed by the exciting atmosphere it creates.
+The ship's soaring atrium is one of Carnival's largest, and anyone who comes onto the ship for the first time is impressed by the exciting atmosphere it creates.

-I think many Carnival Dream guests will love the new Ocean Plaza, a hub with day and night entertainment, coffee bar, and full bar.
+Many Carnival Dream guests love the Ocean Plaza, a hub with day and night entertainment, coffee bar, and a full bar.

 Burgundy is a 425-seat comedy club that features a wide variety of comedians, offering both family-friendly and adults-only performances each night.
-Each 7-day cruise will have 24 comedy performances.
+Each 7-day cruise has 24 comedy performances.

 The largest lounge on board is Encore!.
-Each week, guests will be treated to three spectacular reviews, with singers, dancers, and the Fun Force acrobats.
+Each week, guests are treated to three spectacular reviews, with singers, dancers, and the Fun Force acrobats.

 Carnival Dream - Exterior Common Areas

-The activities planned for the kids looked fun, but also include an educational element related to the ship's Caribbean itineraries.
+The activities planned for the kids are fun, but also include an educational element related to the ship's Caribbean itineraries.